dylanawhite92/Group-Project-1/README.md

 * Glassdoor API?
 Show rating of company, former employee reviews, etc.
 * Move away from Bootstrap, do more home-grown CSS and possibly Materialize.
 * Build animated landing page.
+* Change radio button colors to fit the page.

 ## How To Contribute